guillaumepiot/cotidia-social-share/README.md

 ### Share email

+Add the AJAX submission url to your patterns:

+	url(r'^share/', include('socialshare.urls', namespace='socialshare')),

+The html:

 	<a href="http://example.com/page-to-share" class="socialshare email">Share by email</a>

 The `href` attribute will be the URL that you would like to share.